 Feta Cheese is a white brine cheese with a tangy flavor and rich taste.
 This national cheese of Greece can be hard or soft, creamy or crumbly depending on the cheesemaker’s style.

 PT.
-Pasti Enak® produces 3 main types of Feta, 100% Goat Milk, 100% Cow Milk and then a Mixture of Cow and Goat.
-Each of these three types of Feta is available in a hot smoked version giving O-Dairy 6 varieties of Feta Cheese.
+Pasti Enak® produces 2 main types of Feta, 100% Goat Milk and 100% Cow Milk.
+Both types of Feta is available in a hot smoked version.

 O-dairy® Feta cheese is a brined cheese traditionally produced under different names in the Balkan countries of Southeast Europe.
 This region takes its name from the Balkan Mountains which hold lush fields that are home to Sheep, Goats, and Cows.
 Traditional animal herding in the Balkans is performed with Sheep and Goats although there are now dairy farms with cows in the area.
 From Serbia and Bulgarian border to Southern Greece and Turkey brined cheese are a staple of the area’s cuisine and as diverse as the varied climatic conditions of the area.

 We produce our Feta Cheeses in traditional methods developed in Greece.
 Made in our facility in Bali Indonesia these are Indonesian Feta Cheeses.
 Our use of the name Feta is utilized as a general cheese style in homage to the masters that have perfected the production of Authentic Greek Feta PDO (Protected Designation Origin).
 Although we have adopted a few minor changes to the traditional methods of production we continue to practice an art that is very close to the traditions of Baltic Cheese Making.

 In the production of Feta cheese, milk is pasteurized, tested, and filtered before being inoculated with special cheese-making bacteria.
 The inoculated milk is then coagulated and cut.
 Once cut the coagulated milk or coagulum will separate into curds and whey.
 While the whey is strained away the curds are collected and packed into molds.

 Pasti Enak Feta is barrel-aged for a minimum of 2 months before being packed in brine for its final months of aging.
 On average our Feta Cheeses are aged for 4 months before being ready for sale.